 I would love to know top tips for shooting in low light!

 I use high ISO to shoot in low light.
 I also love video lights and flash, but getting a camera that shoots well in low light is key.
 Depending on which camera you’re using, the ISO can go pretty high and get that lovely glowy grainy feeling I adore.
 Pro cameras definitely perform better here.
 If it’s too grainy, you can add back some ‘luminance’ in Lightroom to soften the image.

-Thank you guys so much for writing in!
-Let me know if/what I left out in the comments below and i’ll be right back to you!
+Thank you guys so much for writing in for this photography Q&A!
+Let me know if/what I left out in the comments below and I’ll be right back to you!